 Despite the steady progress made to date, more than 40% of the population is estimated to still live below the poverty line and there is high unemployment.

 In addition to growth in Timor-Leste’s public sector, an increasing number of small businesses, primarily in construction and in the wholesale and retail sale of goods, are being set up.
-Most of these private sector business enterprises are concentrated in Dili, which consequently has changed significantly since independence with ongoing construction of buildings and upgrading of infrastructure.
+Most of these business and enterprises are concentrated in Dili, which consequently has changed significantly since independence with ongoing construction of buildings and upgrading of infrastructure.
 As in most capital cities, Dili offers a wide range of shopping, accommodation, restaurants and other services.
 In contrast, the towns and traditional villages in the surrounding districts have changed to a less noticeable extent, with the exception of road upgrading and electricity development.
 The people who live in rural areas continue to be primarily engaged in small scale fishing, forestry and farming.

 Currently Timor-Leste’s economy is mostly dependent on the extraction of oil reserves from the Timor Sea which account for a massive 80% of GDP.
 These funds have enabled significant investment in core services and infrastructure, especially related to roads and electricity.
 However, while oil has been critical in maintaining the early stages of development in Timor-Leste, existing oil fields are being depleted and there is an urgent need to diversify the economy before the oil reserves dry up.

 Improving production from agriculture and fishing is also seen as very important, especially from a food security perspective and as a way of reducing imports.